-Our conversation brought up a few interesting points, not all of which we have answer to.
+Our conversation brought up a few interesting points, not all of which we have the answer to.

 - When I mentioned life insurance through work, the sales agent made a good point which I agreed with: the policy ends when I lose my job — and life insurance is something I don’t want to be without.

-- The sales agent mentioned that, on average, Americans buy 7 life insurance products through their life time to supplement, or replace existing one.
+- The sales agent mentioned that, on average, Americans buy seven life insurance products through their lifetime to supplement, or replace an existing one.

-- Life insurance payout is tax free to beneficiaries.
-This means that you’ll need less coverage to replace loss income.
+- Life insurance payout is tax-free to beneficiaries.
+This means that you’ll need less coverage to replace lost income.
 For instance, if you want to replace $100,0000, you’ll probably need only $80,000.
-Here’s a nice marginal tax rate calculator.
+Here’s a helpful marginal tax rate calculator.

-- If we can’t qualify for elite, the sales agent suggested waiting a few weeks to get our stats in order.
-As you can see it’s worth the wait for the differences in saving.
-Similar idea was expressed on Consumerism Commentary.
+- If we can’t qualify for the elite, the sales agent suggested waiting a few weeks to get our health stats in order.
+As you can see, it’s worth the wait for the differences in saving.

 I certainly think it is useful to understand the important components to consider when determining how much life insurance you need to have.
 Online calculators make it much easier to figure out the amount, or at least put you in the right ballpark.
 Overall, the best bet is to talk to a professional.
 The key is the find the right agent or planner with a fiduciary duty to help you figure out the correct amount and the right kind of policy (or policies) for your needs.